There are few BBQ or grilling main courses that command more attention than this one. Now learn how to cook a whole hog the way the pros do it!

 The Cajun Microwave

 In the past few years at least two companies have introduced “Cajun Microwave” type hog roasters.
 Learning how to cook a whole hog using one of these is actually quite simple.
 Each is a large metal lined box, the hog rests on a grate within, and the lid holds the charcoal on top.
 The heat radiates down from the top and cooks the hog very quickly.
 It produces tender, juicy meat, but there is no smoke flavor.
 Read about them on our page devoted to pig roasters in the equipment reviews section.

 A North Louisiana pig roast

 This is excerpted from Deltablues.net:

-The normal procedure is to start roasting the pig at the crack of dawn.
+When learning how to cook a whole hog like it is done at a North Louisiana pig roast, the normal procedure is to start roasting the pig at the crack of dawn.
 The fellow throwing the pig roast calls a couple of buddies, and they spend the afternoon killing and cleaning the pig.